SwiftGapple/cse15l-lab-reports/lab2.md

 * The code begin reading the query (start with "?")
 * Split the query in two parts by "=":
 * `String[] parameters = url.getQuery().split("=");`
-* Write the keyword "apple" to an arraylist
+* Write the keyword "apple" to an arraylist `searchDir`

 ## Search method
 ![Image](lab2img/9.png)